 Sun damage is a result of prolonged exposure to the sun with little to no protection from damaging UVA and UVB infrared rays.

 Pigmentation can occur due to inherited skin tone or from a genetic disorder.

 Marks left from Injury or trauma to the skin is known as Post-inflammatory Hyperpigmentation (PIH).
 It’s caused by an injury or inflammation of the skin, which when exposed to sunlight leaves marks.
 Acne is often the cause of PIH.

 Larger patches like Melasma (pregnancy mask)

 Pigmentation and sun damage can be reversed and is not something that has to be accepted as permanent.
-Skin Health Spa offers a number of treatments that can help to lighten pigmentation, please see below:
+Atelier offers a number of treatments that can help to lighten pigmentation, please see below:

 Our fully trained staff will meet with you to discuss your options and develop a personalised treatment plan to help brighten skin to reveal an even skin tone.
 This may include a combination of treatments and take home product.